-Although Proviva is just one part of the healthcare puzzle; it is an essential part.
-We launched Proviva because of the myriad of less than quality products on the market.
-I know that many consumers unknowingly waste their money on food grade versus pharmaceutical grade supplements.
-I wanted products that I could trust with my patients and with my family.
+Proviva serves as two essential pieces of the healthcare puzzle; diagnostic data and phamaceutical grade supplements.
+We launched Proviva because of the myriad of less than quality products on the market, and the lack of available data to make informed decisions.
+I know that many consumers unknowingly waste their money on food grade supplements and have no biomarker data.
+I wanted diagnostics and products that I could trust with my patients and with my family.

 Remember to live life to the fullest, hug your kids often, rekindle friendships from long ago, be nice to people who may not reciprocate, practice random acts of kindness, pay for the car behind you at the toll booth, be the first to say “hi” to strangers, walk barefoot in the grass . . . . . . . . and take your supplements!